 - Incompatible Materials: Strong oxidizing agents and nitric acid.

-Xylene Chemical Storage
+Xylene Chemical Storage From U.S. Chemical Storage

 Xylene must be stored in a cool, well-ventilated area that is away from direct sunlight, heat or other ignition sources.
 Mechanical ventilation is important to rid any toxic fumes or vapors from your chemical storage building, while storing xylene or like chemicals.
 Electrically bond and ground containers when storing and/or transferring.
 Keep storage amount to a minimum and clear of any combustibles or flammable materials.
 When storing incompatible materials, ensure they are segregated and stored separately with a solid partition wall.